vaibhavpotdar911/Bluebee/README.md

 ## BlueBee

-Flutter application with following:
+Flutter application with following things accomplished:

--a login Interface
+1. a login Interface with complete backend support
--a Logo
+2. a Logo

 Things to accomplish: